Fr4cK5/spear/README.md

 - `native` Native library specific settings
     - `maxitemsforautoupdate` Maximum amount of items to automatically filter and update the list while typing making it feel "realtime"
     - `autofreebuffer` Automatically free the buffer and release the memory
-    - `autofreetimeout` The time (seconds) `Spear` must be in idle (on user-interaction) to automatically free the buffers
+    - `autofreetimeout` The time (seconds) `Spear` must be in idle (no user-interaction) to automatically free the buffers
 - `vim` List Vim-mode specific settings
     - `enabled` Enable vim keybinds when the list view is in focus.
-This will disable the "find item via pressing the first letter of its name" feature.
+This will mess with the "find item via pressing the first letter of its name" feature every windows ui has built-in.
     - `list_up` Keybind to go up
     - `list_down` Keybind to go down
     - `half_viewport_up` Keybind to go up half a viewport